criticalinfralab/criticalinfralab/print-automation/README.md

   - [x] need to add background image to front page
 - [x] style toc and place it correctly
 - [x] footnote counter is broken
+- [x] generate and have a backcover (that should be fairly easy, but it's one more step in the process.)

 ### Nice to have